EnableSoftware/DelimitedDataParser/README.md

 * `FieldSeparator` - the character used as field delimiter in the text file.
 Default: `,` (i.e., CSV).
 * `UseFirstRowAsColumnHeaders` - specifies whether the first row of the text file should be treated as a header row.
 Default: `true`.
+* `TrimColumnHeaders` - specifies whether the column headers, if present, should have whitespace trimmed before being used as a key.

 ## Exporter